a8suna/literate-spork/README.md

  #literate-spork
-This is a test repository.
+This is a text repository.